The medium of instruction for formal classroom teaching at HKBU is English, except for those courses that are granted exemption.

 Chinese Journalism Concentration provides a professional education for students who aspire to work in the Chinese-language media.
 Apart from acquiring news writing and reporting skills in Chinese (Cantonese/Mandarin), students develop their analytical thinking skills by taking courses in media literacy, press law and communication research.

 Data and Media Communication Concentration is jointly offered by the Department of Journalism and the Department of Computer Science.
 This Concentration provides students with the cutting-edge interdisciplinary knowledge and skills in data and media communication needed for the changing landscape of today's media industries.
-Students are equipped with the essential skills of data journalism, including news gathering, investigative reporting, data-driven storytelling and news visualization.
+Students are equipped with the essential skills of data journalism, including news gathering, investigative reporting, data-driven storytelling and news visualisation.

 The Public Relations and Advertising Major offers three Concentrations: